cloudfoundry-attic/cf-docs/source/docs/using/managing-apps/ide/sts.html.md

 ## <a id='cloud-foundry-server'></a>Create a Cloud Foundry Server ##

 This section has instructions for configuring a server resource that will represent a target Cloud Foundry space.
-You will create a server for each space in your Cloud Foundry instance to which you will deploy applications.
+You will create a server for each space in Cloud Foundry to which you will deploy applications.
+Once you create your first Cloud Foundry service instances using the instructions below, you can create additional instances using the [Clone Server](#clone) feature.

 1. Right-click the **Servers** pane and select **New > Server**.
 1. In the **Define a New Server** window, expand the **Pivotal** folder, select **Cloud Foundry**, and click **Next**.